growbloom/libgrowbloom/README.markdown

-# GrowBloom's temperature
+# LibGrowBloom

-Temperature is a GrowBloom tool to monitor the temperature.
-It is part of the GrowBloom suite.
+LibGrowBloom is the GrowBloom's root project, it is used in the GrowBloom suite.

 ## What is GrowBloom?